ELY3M/elys-switch-guide.github.io/docs/extras/backup_restore_emummc.md

 ![found drive](../extras/img/nxnand2.png)
 6. Select the drive and it will open like this.
 ![drive](../extras/img/nxnand3.png)
-7. Go to file and select save as raw dump.
+7. Clock on `Full Dump` button and it will ask you to save to a place on your pc drive or external hdd.
 ![save as raw dump](../extras/img/nxnand4.png)
-8. It will ask you to save to a place on your pc drive or external hdd.
+8. it will be 2 to 3 hours for it to finish dumping/saving
 ![saving...](../extras/img/nxnand5.png)
-9. it will be 2 to 3 hours for it to finish dumping/saving